shrutikaj1098/Text-Summarizer/README.md

 ##### Summarizing text using Open API.
 Please use your own API Key for running this repository on your local computer.

 Commands to run the file:
--npm init
+- npm init
--npm i express dotenv hbs openai
+- npm i express dotenv hbs openai
--npm i nodemon --save
+- npm i nodemon --save
--npm start
+- npm start

 Techstack used: React JS, Express JS, CSS, HTML.